pagesareblank/Swaytile/README.md

 * Builds with a standard `Makefile`

-Beware the layout function is superficial because Sway does not provide a direct way to solve this, therefore it can come to a increasingly noticable delay when toggleing back to split layout.
+Beware the layout function is superficial because Sway does not provide a direct way to solve this, therefore it can come to a increasingly noticable delay when toggleing back to a very deeply nested split layout.

 ## Installation